arfisher/Asterophryinae_phylogenetics_2023/README.md

 # Notes

+__10-19-2023__
+- Suspect issue with Beast2 handling of ambiguity codes use IQTREE2.
+- Final phylogeny with new Aphantophryne species and Oreophryne type specimens is in __update20231019__ > modelsearch folder.
+	+ The .contree shows toplogy and branch lengths, clearer depiction of internal branches
+	+ Time-smoothed tree in .timetree.nex
+- Former oreophryne folder renamed __oreophryne_without_newaphantophryne__
+- All other folders moved to __old__

 __07-22-2023__
 - Big update to directory structure.
 	+ Deleted old directories (incorrect phylogenies based on errors in datasets).